automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Polacanthus.md

 # Polacanthus
-## Description: An extremely spiky ankylosaur of the middle Cretaceous.
+## An extremely spiky ankylosaur of the middle Cretaceous.